orianebro/PhD_Oriane/pages/Random ideas.md

-- define different types of area in the intercrop :
+- define different types of area in the intercrop (see scheme on paper)